sagarsharma1310/SagarCareSystem/README.md

 * Practical & Real-World Application

 Care-management systems are widely used in hospitals, NGOs, community support services, and health-tech platforms.
-Your project demonstrates awareness of industry-level needs and attempts to address them.
+This project demonstrates awareness of industry-level needs and attempts to address them.

 * Scalable Architecture